 As an engineering graduate you are ideally equipped for the job.
 Read on for advice about some of the key things to consider before building a rewarding career in the classroom.

 Funding and finance

 As a trainee physics teacher in England, you have several funding options available to you.
-You could be eligible for a substantial tax-free bursary or a £30,000 IOP Teacher Training Scholarship to help you through your training year.
+You could be eligible for a substantial tax-free bursary or a scholarship to help you through your training year.

 What’s more, you could also apply for a student loan to help you cover your training tuition fees – so don’t let the thought of more tuition fees put you off!

 If your degree didn’t contain a sufficient amount of physics, or if you feel your physics subject knowledge could do with a boost, you can complete a subject knowledge enhancement (SKE) course before you being teacher training.

 SKE courses run from eight to 36 weeks, but the delivery is fully flexible, meaning you can study online, face-to-face or a through combination of both.

 As your career progresses you have the potential to move into a leadership position, such as head of department or head of year.
 You can also widen your interests by getting involved in special educational needs or curriculum development.

 There are also ample opportunities beyond the classroom, such as running a mechanics club, coaching a sports team, or even contributing to IOP policy.